 30 years ago developing a photo was science, and making the good photo also.
 The evolution of Photography brought us from Kodak to the iPhonography.
 Now we are in the era of Millennials and Generation-Y who cannot imagine anymore not to have a camera in every second of their life and post to social media.

+The growth of mobile photography and the global camera marketMobile photography has exploded beyond the dreams of the photography industry.
+According to InfoTrends analyst David Hauter “Smartphones have become the primary camera for most consumers, and there’s no sign of that changing as the photography capabilities of these devices evolve and get better with each new generation”.
+With the demand for higher tech smartphones and innovative built-in cameras, research has shown that the global camera market will continue to drop as smartphone sales increase.
+This was due to a 17% drop in DSLR production and a 35% decrease in shipment worldwide.
 An estimated 657 billion photos are clicked per year by smartphone users – with 90% of smartphone users have only ever taken a photo with their built-in camera.
 By device– smartphones dominated usage by 85%, with the remainder being split between tablets and digital cameras.
 A development for the evolution of photography which was not predicted and brought us iPhonography.

 Online photo sharing by a social networkPosting pictures online is essentially a form of status display – whether you’re a professional photographer, business or simply just want to share family imagery.
 One of the most interesting things about photography and its progression through social media is how it effortlessly displays our aesthetic, but of course, this does not come without a price.

 Duck faces generate 1.112% more likes than normal selfies, welcome to the century of iPhonography